 - To improve your chances of lease negotiation success, understand the variables and balances between rents, incentives, current supply, demand, and negotiable lease conditions.

-So you can and should do something with these things if you want to convert some leasing business.
+So, you can and should do something with these things to convert some leasing business.

 Basic and Valuable Leasing Strategies

 As part of working in this market segment consider what you can do with these ideas: